shortcut/shortcut-authentication-ios/AppleIdSignIn/Documentation/AppleIdSignIn.md

         }
         .store(in: &cancellables)
 ```
-Listen to the changes of the `credentialStatePublisher` and if state is revoke then logout user.
+Listen to the changes of the `credentialStatePublisher` and if the state is revoked, it's recommended to log out the user but it's not obligated by Apple.
 ```
     appleIdSignIn.credentialStatePublisher
         .receive(on: RunLoop.main)